Outis09/8-Week-SQL-Challenge/Case Study #1- Danny's Diner/solution.md

 B	|3	|40
 A	|2	|25

+Before becoming a member,
-Before customer B became a member, they ordered 3 items and spent $40 while customer A ordered 2 items and spent $25
+* Customer B purchased 3 items and spent $40
+* Customer A ordered 2 items and spent $25

 -------------